Cute & Trendy Bikinis for Women

 Many fashianados will tell you that understanding your silhouette is the first step to finding the perfect swimsuit.
 At Bare Necessities, we believe the perfect beach bod is one that you feel confident in.
 From classic silhouette styles like high-waisted bikini bottoms and full-coverage bikini bottoms, we have that vintage look you’ve been searching for.
 For more contemporary styles, we boast string and bralette bikini tops to have you looking modern and marvelous.
 We even have brands like Freya available for your comfort and fashion.

 The style: over-the-shoulder

-Why this bikini top rocks: Guess what?
-You may think you can’t wear a halter top, but you can—provided you find one in your size that features an underwire.
-Best of all, halters are slimming and look hot on everyone, at every age.
+Why this bikini top rocks: Halters are slimming and look hot on everyone, at all ages.
 Halters create a sleek silhouette that draws the eye up and down.
-The underwire is brilliant because it takes some of the pressure off your neck, and these are customizable, which means you can loosen or tighten it to change the way it lifts.
+The underwire is brilliant because it takes some of the pressure off your neck, and these are customizable, which means you can loosen or tighten to change the lift.

 Why this bikini top rocks: Bandeaus can be surprisingly ideal for the big-busted.
 Underwire, silicone trim and side-boning help keep your top in place.
 Opt for a bandeau, and you’ll be tan line-free and fully supported all day long.

 How to Mix and Match Bikini Tops and Bottoms

 We all want cute bikinis, but what makes the perfect bikini is different for everyone.
 There’s something really fun about mixing and matching swimsuits that just makes summer more fun.
 Maybe it’s the ability to showcase your personality or debuting a new combination that makes mixing and matching so exciting.
 Though it’s important to have your go-to two-piece bikini, it is a blast to mix and match to keep you feeling fresh and fashionable.